almossawi/badarguments/extras/content/posts/main/index.md

 We play the room as it lays, my friend.
 We play the room as it lays.

 I've since landed a new gig, and I'm excited to share it with you.
-This project is planned for completion in 2021.
+This project is planned for completion in 2021 (along with a book in print later in the year!)
 In the meantime, you're all welcome to contribute your perspectives to it.

 ### A Quick Introduction